 - View your estimated award in MyCSUEB: An award will display on MyCSUEB when your financial aid award is available an you will received a Horizon E-mail.
 To view the status of your financial aid application, log in to MyCSUEB and select "View Financial Aid" when it becomes available.

 - Submit all Financial Aid documents: Submit all Financial Aid documents that are noted in your MyCSUEB To Do List by the document deadlines listed below.
 Forms showing as "Initiated" are forms you are required to submit to the Office of Financial Aid.
 The status of each required financial aid document will display as "Received" approximately 10-15 days after you submit it.
 If an item is incomplete, the status will show "Returned" and you must wait for the document to be returned by mail to your home with directions on the missing items.
+To locate forms visit our Financial Aid Forms page.

 - Complete at least 67% of your courses and maintain GPA standards required for undergraduate, graduate, postbaccalaureate, or credential programs.